serenity-dojo/screenplay-miniprojects/README.md

 She should see "Reading to Oxford" on the result page heading, and at least one matching trip.
 Add displayed trips should show the duration and the ticket type (e.g. "Off-peak day single"), and specify that the trips start at Reading and go to Oxford ("Reading > Oxford").
 ![Search results](src/documentation/images/reading-to-oxford.png)

-### Scenario 2 - The one where Tracy books a return-way ticket from Reading to Oxford leaving now
+### Scenario 2 - The one where Tracy books a return ticket from Reading to Oxford leaving now and returning tomorrow

-Tracy books a return ticket from Reading to Oxford, returning tomorrow.
+Tracy books a return ticket from Reading to Oxford, returning sometime tomorrow.
 She selects the first available outbound trip:
 ![Search results](src/documentation/images/picking-outbound-trip.png)

 #### Expected outcomes
 She should now see a list of return trips.
 The heading should be "Oxford to Reading", add displayed trips should show the duration and the ticket type (e.g. "Off-peak day single"), and specify that the trips start at Oxford and go to Reading ("Oxford > Reading").
 ![Search results](src/documentation/images/return-trip.png)

-### Scenario 3 - The one where Bill books a return-way ticket from Reading to Oxford leaving now
+### Scenario 3 - The one where Bill books a return ticket from Reading to Oxford leaving tomorrow

 Bill books a return ticket from London Kings Cross to York, leaving tomorrow and returning in three days time.
 He selects the first available trains for the outgoing and return trip.